KoushikDutta99/KoushikDutta99/README.md

-### 👋 Hi there, I'm Koushik
+# 👋 Hi there, I'm Koushik

-## I'm a Student!!
+## I'm a Student 🤓

+- 🎓 I'm currently pursuing BCA from Netaji Subhash Engineering College
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning and exploring in Front End Web Development
-- 🥅 2021 Goals: Contribute more to my projects
+- 🥅 2021 Goals: Contribute more to my projects and stay active in Github

 ### Connect with me: